purescript/spago/CONTRIBUTING.md

 # Can of course run the tests with
 spago test

+# Can select a subset of tests to run
+spago test -- --example "bundle" # run only bundle tests spago test -- --example "browser" # run only tests that mention browser in their name

+# Can select a subset of tests by a regular expression
+spago test -- --example-matches "bundle|browser" # run bundle tests _and_ those that mention browser

 # To see tests' stdout/stderr output while the tests are running, run
 SPAGO_TEST_DEBUG=1 spago